Wednesday, March 31, 2010

 "If Christ had not entrusted all power to one man, the Church would not have been perfect because there would have been no order and each one would have been able to say he was led by the Holy Spirit.
 This is what the heretics did, each one setting up his own principle.
 In this way as many Churches arose as there were heads.
 Christ therefore wills, in order that all may be assembled in one unity, that His Power be exercised by one man to whom also He commits it.
 He has, however, made this Power so strong that He looses all the powers of Hell (without injury) against it.
 He says: The gates of Hell shall not prevail against it, as though He said: They will fight against it but never overcome it, so that in this way it is made manifest that this power is in reality from God and not from man.
 Wherefore whoever breaks away from this unity and order of the Power, let him not boast of great enlightenment and wonderful works, as our Picards and other heretics do, for much better is obedience than the victims of fools who know not what evil they do (Eccles. iv.
 17)."
 (Sermo in Vincula S. Petri, hence on August 1. " Werke " Weim. ed., 1 (1883), p.
 69).

-Grisar uses the quote to prove that when Luther visited Rome in 1510, the corruption or the city did not cause Luther to lose faith in the Papacy.
-On the other hand, Roman Catholic Ken Hensley's lecture, Luther: The Rest of the Story says that Luther's experience caused him to doubt the power and authority of the Roman Catholic Church.
+Hartmann Grisar uses the quote to prove that when Luther visited Rome in 1510, the corruption or the city did not cause Luther to lose faith in the Papacy.
+On the other hand, in Rome's defender Ken Hensley's lecture, Luther: The Rest of the Story, he says Luther's experience caused him to doubt the power and authority of the Roman Catholic Church.
 Take a listen to this short mp3 clip from Hensley.

 2 comments: